Tarbo/agent-forge/README.md

 # 🚀 LLM Export Tools

-**An agentic AI workflow that bypasses API rate limits by converting text into various file formats using LangGraph v1.0.**
+**An agentic AI workflow powered by LangGraph v1.0 that intelligently converts text into formatted documents.**

-Stop waiting for API limits!
-This tool uses a LangGraph-powered StateGraph to intelligently export your text to Word or PDF formats with customizable formatting based on natural language prompts.
+Export your text to Word or PDF with AI-powered formatting extraction!
+This tool uses a LangGraph StateGraph to analyze natural language prompts, extract formatting preferences, and route to the appropriate export tool.
+Features a beautiful Streamlit interface with real-time agent visualization and adjustment controls.

 ---